E-FEDOTOVA/csc328_chat/README.md

 # ASSUMPTIONS
 * Clients will be able to connect and send messages to server
-* Second client cannot choose nickname before first client chooses their nickname
+* Second client cannot choose nickname or send messages until first client disconnects
+* Client

 # Discussion on your development process
  including any decisions and/or major problems you encountered and your solution for each